Custom Channel Adapter

 2. Fill in the TODOs

-Open adapter.rb and replace the # TODO markers with real logic.
+Open channels/slack.rb and replace the # TODO markers with real logic.
 Do not remove the self-registration line at the bottom:

 Clacky::Channel::Adapters.register(:slack, SlackAdapter)